 This course is a continuation of BTS 315 from the Reformation to the present time.
 Emphasis will be given to the diversity of Protestantism, the challenges of the modern age, and the spread of Christianity worldwide.
-This course is cross-listed as HIS 316 (3 credits)
+(3 credits) (Cross-listed as HIS 316)